-Based on our understanding of the company/industry, we identified that the principal risks of non-compliance with laws and regulations related to breaches of financial crime laws and regulations and regulatory compliance, including regulatory reporting requirements and conduct of business, and we considered the extent to which non-compliance might have a material effect on the country-by-country information.
+Based on our understanding of the company and industry, we identified that the principal risks of non-compliance with laws and regulations related to breaches of financial crime laws and regulations and regulatory compliance, including regulatory reporting requirements and conduct of business, and we considered the extent to which non-compliance might have a material effect on the country-by-country information.
 We also considered those laws and regulations that have a direct impact on the country-by-country information such as applicable tax legislation and the Capital Requirements (Country-by-Country Reporting) Regulations 2013.
-We evaluated management's incentives and opportunities for fraudulent manipulation of the country-by-country information (including the risk of override of controls), and determined that the principal risks were related to posting inappropriate journal entries to increase revenue or reduce costs, creating fictitious trades to hide losses or to improve financial performance, and management bias in accounting estimates.
+We evaluated management's incentives and opportunities for fraudulent manipulation of the country-by-country information (including the risk of override of controls) and determined that the principal risks were related to posting inappropriate journal entries in relation to cost targets, and management bias in accounting estimates.

-The group engagement team shared this risk assessment with the component auditors as part of our audit of the group financial statements for the period ended 31 December 2021 so that they could include appropriate audit procedures in response to such risks in their work.
+The group engagement team shared this risk assessment with the component auditors as part of our audit of the group financial statements for the period ended 31 December 2024 so that they could include appropriate audit procedures in response to such risks in their work.
 Audit procedures performed by the group engagement team and/or component auditors included:

-- Review of correspondence with and reports from the regulators, including the Prudential Regulation Authority ('PRA') and Financial Conduct Authority ('FCA'); - Reviewed reporting to the Group Audit Committee and Group Risk Committee in respect of compliance and legal matters; - Review a sample of legal correspondence with legal advisors; - Enquiries of management and review of internal audit reports, insofar as they related to the financial statements; - Obtain legal confirmations from legal advisors relating to material litigation and compliance matters; - Assessment of matters reported on the group's whistleblowing programmes and the results of management's investigation of such matters; insofar as they related to the financial statements. - Challenging assumptions and judgements made by management in its significant accounting estimates, in particular in relation to the determination of expected credit losses, the impairment assessments of the investment in Bank of Communications Co., Ltd ("BoCom"), valuation of defined benefit pensions obligations and investment in subsidiaries; - Obtaining confirmations from third parties to confirm the existence of a sample of transactions and balances; and - Identifying and testing journal entries, including those posted with certain descriptions, posted and approved by the same individual, backdated journals or posted by infrequent and unexpected users.
+- review of correspondence with and reports from regulators, including the Prudential Regulation Authority ('PRA') and Financial Conduct Authority ('FCA'); - reviewed reporting to the Group Audit Committee and Group Risk Committee in respect of compliance and legal matters; - enquiries of management and review of internal audit reports, insofar as they related to the financial statements; - obtain legal confirmations from legal advisors relating to material litigation and compliance matters; - assessment of matters reported on the group's whistleblowing programmes and the results of management's investigation of such matters, insofar as they related to the financial statements; - challenging assumptions and judgements made by management in its significant accounting estimates, in particular in relation to the determination of expected credit losses, the impairment assessment of the investment in Bank of Communications Co., Limited ("BoCom"), valuation of defined benefit pensions obligations, the impairment assessment of investment in subsidiaries and valuation of financial instruments; - obtaining confirmations from third parties to confirm the existence of a sample of transactions and balances; and - identifying and testing journal entries, including those posted with certain descriptions, posted and approved by the same individual, backdated journals or posted by infrequent and unexpected users.

 There are inherent limitations in the audit procedures described above.
 We are less likely to become aware of instances of non-compliance with laws and regulations that are not closely related to events and transactions reflected in the country-bycountry information.
 Also, the risk of not detecting a material misstatement due to fraud is higher than the risk of not detecting one resulting from error, as fraud may involve deliberate concealment by, for example, forgery or intentional misrepresentations, or through collusion.
 A further description of our responsibilities for the audit of the country-by-country information is located on the FRC's website at: www.frc.org.uk/auditorsresponsibilities.
 This description forms part of our auditors' report.